LibraryOfCongress/bagit-java/README.txt

 Changes in 4.3:
 1. Adds additional granularity to BagVerifyResult.
 2. Changed various interfaces to use BagVerifyResult instead of SimpleResult.
+3. Fixes defect with zipped bags on Windows.
+4. Fixes NPE when splitting bag by size without a bag-info.txt.

 Changes in 4.2:
 1. Changed most interfaces to extends Closeable instead of declaring own close() method.